felipeaz/go-rate-limiter/README.md

 amount of time to process a single request.
 Each request will have an ID defined on the requestID middleware, that ID will be used to identify which request got processed at the end.

-The rate limiter will be 3 request at time, if the 4th request is sent, it'll be denied
+The rate limiter will be 3 request per second, if the 4th request is sent, it'll be denied